louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### Evidence-based risk mitigation and stratification during COVID-19 for return to interventional pain practice: American Society of Interventional Pain Physicians (ASIPP) guidelines [^c3a26ebb].
 Pain Physician (2020).
 High credibility.

-COVID-19 testing guidelines—there are two main types of tests for COVID-19, a viral test to ascertain whether a person has a current infection and an antibody test to see if one has experienced a prior infection; the CDC has assigned priorities for testing people, and according to the CDC, people with suspected COVID-19 should contact their healthcare provider by telephone first to determine if testing is warranted and available; high priority testing includes hospitalized patients, healthcare workers and first responders (particularly those who work in or with nursing homes, prisons or other group living facilities), and residents in congregate living centers such as nursing homes or prisons, while symptomatic individuals are priority (symptoms are: fever, cough, dyspnea, chills, muscle pain, new loss of taste or smell, vomiting, diarrhea, sore throat), and individuals who have been identified by health departments or clinicians as being at risk are priority for testing, with testing potentially important for public health monitoring, sentinel surveillance, or screening of asymptomatic individuals according to state or local health plans.
+COVID-19 testing guidelines — there are two main types of tests for COVID-19, a viral test to ascertain whether a person has a current infection and an antibody test to see if one has experienced a prior infection; the CDC has assigned priorities for testing people, and according to the CDC, people with suspected COVID-19 should contact their healthcare provider by telephone first to determine if testing is warranted and available; high priority testing includes hospitalized patients, healthcare workers and first responders (particularly those who work in or with nursing homes, prisons or other group living facilities), and residents in congregate living centers such as nursing homes or prisons, while symptomatic individuals are priority (symptoms are: fever, cough, dyspnea, chills, muscle pain, new loss of taste or smell, vomiting, diarrhea, sore throat), and individuals who have been identified by health departments or clinicians as being at risk are priority for testing, with testing potentially important for public health monitoring, sentinel surveillance, or screening of asymptomatic individuals according to state or local health plans.

 ---

 ### Progressive bilateral facial weakness [^b9132d2e].
 Practical Neurology (2015).
 Low credibility.

 A 72-year-old man presented with sudden onset of right-sided facial muscle weakness and slurred speech and a 3-day history of fevers, myalgia and sore throat.
 There was no hyperacusis, change in taste or lacrimation.
 His history included untreated hepatitis C diagnosed 10 years before, but quiescent at his annual liver review 8 weeks before presentation.
 He smoked cannabis intermittently but there was no recent alcohol or other drug abuse.
 There was a history of promiscuity with female partners.

 On examination, he was alert and orientated.
 His blood pressure was elevated at 159/86 mm Hg but other vital signs and general examination were normal.
 Neurological examination showed a severe right-sided lower motor facial weakness with Bell's phenomenon (see online).
 The remaining cranial nerve examination was normal, including eye movements, pupillary responses, facial sensation, hearing, taste and otoscopy.
 There was mild left hip flexion weakness but preserved deep tendon reflexes.
 There was reduced sensation to temperature in a glove-and-stocking pattern; joint-position sense, light touch and pain sensation were intact.
 There was mild gait instability on walking tandem.

 His condition progressed rapidly and on day 2 of admission he developed left-sided facial weakness (figure 1) with bilateral, proximal lower limb weakness.
 His paraesthesias were more painful.
 His lower limb deep tendon reflexes were no longer present (see online).
 Spirometry remained normal.
 He was transferred to a high dependency unit for ongoing monitoring.

 Figure 1
 Bifacial lower motor neurone weakness (see online).

 Question 1